doocs/leetcode/solution/2100-2199/2112.The Airport With the Most Traffic/README.md

 | 2          |
 +------------+
 <strong>Explanation:</strong>
-Airport 1 was engaged with 9 flights.
+Airport 1 was engaged with 9 flights (4 departures, 5 arrivals).
-Airport 2 was engaged with 14 flights.
+Airport 2 was engaged with 14 flights (10 departures, 4 arrivals).
-Airport 4 was engaged with 5 flights.
+Airport 4 was engaged with 5 flights (5 arrivals).
 The airport with the most traffic is airport 2.
 </pre>